filterpaper/filterpaper.github.io/prng.md

 	return s;
 }
 ```
-His code is a modified XORshift using shifted two 8-bit variables.
-Its small code base is 220 bytes smaller than `rand()`.
-Visualising its output showed repeated patterns:
+It is a modified XORshift using two 8-bit variables and its small code base is 220 bytes smaller than `rand()`.
+The output fails all PractRand's test and there are visual patterns to its bitmap output:

 ![tzarc_prng](images/tzarc_prng.bmp)

-Repetition is not severe, but the output will immediately fail tests such as [PractRand](http://pracrand.sourceforge.net/).j

-## PCG 8-bit
+## PCG8
-An 8-bit implementation is among the [pcg-c-basic librar](https://github.com/imneme/pcg-c-basic).
+An 8-bit implementation of PCG can be found in the [pcg-c-basic library](https://github.com/imneme/pcg-c-basic).
 Adapted to a single seeded function below is the 16-bit MCG with 8-bit output using xorshift and random-rotation:
 ```c
 // pcg_mcg_16_xsh_rr_8_random_r
 uint8_t pcg8(void) {